obspy/obspy/obspy/kinemetrics/README.txt

 Evt read support for ObsPy.

 This module provides read support for Evt Kinemetrics data format.
-This module is based on the Kinemetrics description of his format and on the C code provied (Kw2asc.c)
+This module is based on the Kinemetrics description of this format and on the C code provided (Kw2asc.c - include in 'KW2ASC.SRC' file in doc section)

 ObsPy is an open-source project dedicated to provide a Python framework for processing seismological data.
 It provides parsers for common file formats and